 If you’re shooting more than 400 images in a day (and you’re not a wedding photographer) then you’re going to be in for a long editing session!

 1. EVF – electronic viewfinders suck power like a vampire.

 4. WiFi / Bluetooth (turn it off until you need it).

 6. Cold weather – low temperatures can reduce battery life by up to 50% in severe conditions.

 You may have heard of BBF (back button focus) but your camera may not have that function and wonder – what is it?
 And is it worth it when thinking about what camera is best for you next?

 BBF is an alternative way to lock focus on your shot.
 Typically half-pressing the shutter button locks the focus in most cameras but BBF splits up the job and employs your thumb, on the rear of the camera body, to take charge of focus so your shutter is only pressed to take the shot.

-It stops you accidentally slipping when half-pressing and takin the shot too early.
+It stops you from accidentally slipping when half-pressing and taking the shot too early.
 It’s not only an insurance feature but also offers a hybrid focus mode.
 When you’re holding the BBF the camera will continually focus on your subject as it moves.
 If you lift your finger off it the focus will stop and re-target when you next press it – meaning the BBF adapts to your shooting method.